dials/dials/doc/sphinx/dials_scale_user_guide.rst

 - :samp:`d_min=2.0`  Applies a resolution cutoff at the given resolution (in Angstrom).
 - :samp:`exclude_images="100:120"`  Removes a section of images for a single sweep dataset.
 Multiple commands like this can be used to exclude multiple ranges.
-  In the case of multiple-sweeps, one must also provide the experiment id that the exclusion should apply to, with the syntax :samp:`exclude_images="a:b:c"` where `a` is the experiment id (a number starting at :samp:`0`), `b` is the initial image to exclude and `c` is the final image to exclude.
+  In the case of multiple-sweeps, one must also provide the experiment ID that the exclusion should apply to, with the syntax :samp:`exclude_images="a:b:c"` where `a` is the experiment ID (a number starting at :samp:`0`), `b` is the initial image to exclude and `c` is the final image to exclude.
 - :samp:`exclude_datasets="10 50 79"`  Removes whole datasets, based on
   the dataset number; useful for large multi-crystal datasets.